 Students will formulate a philosophy of life, providing a Christian base for personal, social and professional decisions and actions.
 Ethical theories and personal values are examined through readings, classroom discussion and special projects.
-Enrollment is limited to students in the degree completion program.
+Enrollment is limited to students in the Adult Degree Programs.
 (Fall and Spring)

-TH434MC Biblical & World Views (4)
+TH434BL Biblical and World Views (4)

 A capstone course in which students formulate a philosophy of life, providing the base for such concerns as ethics in business, accountability in government, respect for human rights, and a responsible life style in our contemporary world.
 Ethical theories and personal values are examined through readings, analysis of the workplace, and classroom discussions.
-Enrollment is limited to students in the degree completion program.
+Enrollment is limited to students in the Adult Degree Programs.
 (Fall and Spring)